Masked Autoencoders in 3D Point Cloud Representation Learning

 \textbf{MAE3D decoder.} For the missing area, we first define mask tokens $\{\widetilde{\xi}_i\}_{i \in m}$ to represent the corresponding masked patch $Q_M$ that need to be predicted, which consist of a set of randomly initialized learnable latent representations $\{\widetilde{\psi}_i\}_{i \in m}$ and the positional embedding $\{\phi_i\}_{i \in m}$ of the missing patches.
 We provide the center point coordinates of each mask patch to compute the corresponding positional embedding, but the true locations of all points in each masked patch are not involved during the whole process.
 Similarly, we concatenate the initial latent representations and positional embedding to form the mask token as $\{\widetilde{\xi}_i\}_{i \in m} = \{\textit{concat}(\widetilde{\psi}_i, \phi_i)\}_{i \in m}$.

 Our MAE3D encoder will output the encoded visible patches, called visible tokens $\{\xi_i\}_{i \in v}$.
 Since the MAE3D encoder and decoder have different dimensions, we use a linear layer to match their dimensions.
-The input to the decoder consists of all patches tokens (i.e. both visible tokens and mask tokens) and class token, which can be defined as $\Xi = \{\Theta_0, \xi_i, \widetilde{\xi}_j\}_{i \in v, j \in m}$.
+After that, we append a list of mask tokens at the end of visible tokens and unshuffle the entire token list (inverse of random shuffle) to align all tokens.
+The input to the decoder consists of all patches tokens (i.e., both visible tokens and mask tokens) and class token, which can be defined as $\Xi = \{\Theta_0, \xi_i, \widetilde{\xi}_j\}_{i \in v, j \in m}$.
 The decoder has another series of Transformer blocks, and we simply use the standard Transformer following ViT \cite{vit} in image tasks.
-It is worth noting that during the whole process of our MAE3D Transformers, each point cloud patch will be viewed as an individual sample, i.e. MAE3D is a patch-wise approach.
+It is worth noting that during the whole process of our MAE3D Transformers, each point cloud patch will be viewed as an individual sample, i.e., MAE3D is a patch-wise approach.
 The output of the decoder will be a series of feature vectors representing each patch.
 We concatenate them in the point-wise dimension and then use a pooling layer to fuse the feature vectors into the global feature of the whole point cloud, which will be used for the pre-text task.